 - for each sidelink logical channel allowed on the carrier where data is available and Tx carrier (re-)selection is triggered:

 - select one or more carrier(s) and associated pool(s) of resources among the candidate carriers with increasing order of CBR from the lowest CBR.

+- else if the candidate carrier is not available for Tx carrier (re-)selection:

+- for each sidelink logical channel allowed on the carrier where data is available and Tx carrier (re-)selection is triggered:

+- randomly select one or more carrier(s) and associated pool(s) of resources.

 NOTE 1: It is left to UE implementation how many carriers to select based on UE capability.